80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 McWay Falls in Big Sur is a famous 80-foot waterfall that flows from a creek, down the side of a cliff, and onto the beach.
 During high tide, the McWay Falls flows directly into the Pacific Ocean, making it a “tidefall” instead of a waterfall.

 The best views are from the McWay Falls View Point at the end of the short trail.
-The viewing area is tiny, so you may need to wait your turn if you visit on a busy summer weekend.
+The viewing area is tiny, so you may need to wait for your turn if you visit on a busy summer weekend.

 See Elephant Seals at the Beach in San Simeon